Natural HR provides a Trigger facility which can be set up to notify managers when certain conditions are met.

 |Period - field 2||Choose from days, weeks, months or years|

-Next to each trigger in the action column there are options from left to right: active, test, edit and delete as shown below:
+Next to each trigger in the action column, there are options from left to right:

 If you click on test, the system will then display a simple output of which employees would cause the trigger to activate should it be run at that time.